nextflow-io/nextflow/docs/config.rst

 projectDir          Defines the path where Nextflow projects are downloaded.
-This must be a path in a shared K8s persistent volume (default: ``<volume-claim-mount-path>/projects``). pod                 Allows the definition of one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same settings as the :ref:`process-pod` process directive. pullPolicy          Defines the strategy to be used to pull the container image e.g. ``pullPolicy: 'Always'``. runAsUser           Defines the user ID to be used to run the containers. storageClaimName    The name of the persistent volume claim where store workflow result data. storageMountPath    The path location used to mount the persistent volume claim (default: ``/workspace``). storageSubPath      The path in the persistent volume to be mounted (default: root).
+This must be a path in a shared K8s persistent volume (default: ``<volume-claim-mount-path>/projects``). pod                 Allows the definition of one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same settings as the :ref:`process-pod` process directive. pullPolicy          Defines the strategy to be used to pull the container image e.g. ``pullPolicy: 'Always'``. runAsUser           Defines the user ID to be used to run the containers.
+Shortcut for the ``securityContext`` option. securityContext     Defines the `security context <https://kubernetes.io/docs/tasks/configure-pod-container/security-context/>`_ for all pods. storageClaimName    The name of the persistent volume claim where store workflow result data. storageMountPath    The path location used to mount the persistent volume claim (default: ``/workspace``). storageSubPath      The path in the persistent volume to be mounted (default: root).